sugarlabs/GSoC/Ideas-2026.md

 of performance and provides insights into where we can make improvements.

+In addition, this project can take a data-driven approach to prioritization.
+This may include analyzing real-world usage patterns such as:
+(1) most-used blocks, (2) frequently combined blocks, (3) recursion depth, (4) project size, and (5) memory-intensive operations.
+These insights can help guide optimization efforts and reduce testing time by telling us areas that have the greatest impact on users.
+This might be done by implementing lightweight, privacy-friendly instrumentation to collect anonymous statistical data (as mentioned above).

 This project is try to address the performance issues.

 **Project Length**<br>